 are they keeping their bike centered under them and vertical? (bike should not be wobbling under them)

-are the sitting tall with a calm centered body? (not twitching and shifting their body all over)
+are they sitting tall with a calm centered body? (not twitching and shifting their body all over -- easiest to observe this from behind)

 do they have strong arms with a slight bend in elbow?